IainJackson90/pp1-yoga/README.md

     - The navigation bar did not display in the order it was intended or in the order I have placed them in the html page.
-       I fixed this bi placing the nav bar into a flex-box, it changed the order to how I intended it to be.
+       I fixed this by placing the nav bar into a flex-box, it changed the order to how I intended it to be.

   - Hero image